albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 The events in GDELt are categorized by identified themes labeled 1-20.
 The theme includes verbs describing the type of action of an event like reject, protest, threaten, coerce, assault, etc.

 To get the ground truth, event root code number 14 signifies events with mentions of PROTEST.

-For the ground set extraction, I filtered out only those who have significant number of mentions across the years.
+I filtered out only those who have significant number of mentions across the years.
 I started with 2000 and aggregated on a daily basis.
 Plotting the time series,

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/unnormalized.png" alt="Dirty timeseries." class="center">
 {: refdef}

-we see that there is a heterogeneous upward trend in the event mention .
+we see that there is a heterogeneous upward trend in the event mentions [5].
 To remove this, I have implemented a 90 day moving average to normalize the signal using this equation:

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/eq3.png" alt="Equation 1." class="center">